 St. Theresa Catholic School recognizes the beauty and potential inherent within each student.
 In an effort to foster continued growth, the school embraces the challenge to provide assistance to serve students with special needs according to the resources available within the school.
-STS employs Resource Teachers who provide academic support to students who demonstrate a need for additional help.
+STCS employs Resource Teachers who provide academic support to students who demonstrate a need for additional help.
 They will also provide guidance for parents during the child study process.
 Evaluation and testing is not offered on site, but is available through the Loudoun County Public School (LCPS).
 Students who qualify through the LCPS may be eligible to receive additional services through them.

-Does STS provide transportation?
+Does STCS provide transportation?

 No, parents are responsible for the transportation of their students to and from school.

-Does STS have an After-School Program?
+Does STCS have an After-School Program?

-Yes, STS offers an after school program which goes until 6:00pm each day that the school is in session.
+Yes, STCS offers an after school program which goes until 6:00pm each day that the school is in session.
 Parents need to provide transportation for their child from the program.
 Our program is licensed through the Commonwealth of Virginia.

-Does STS offer hot lunches?
+Does STCS offer hot lunches?

 Yes, we offer hot lunch that is purchased a month in advance.